TuxVinyards/qqX/README.md

 ### Next release

+There are currently a few minor point releases to improve installation on non-standard systems.

-Beyond point releases, currently addressing portability, I am working on being able to select different qemu machines, set individual custom quickemu scripts & detailed vm specific configurations.
-This should offer a not only a range of VM specfic fixes, we should also be able to achieve on the fly switching from x86 to, for example aarch64 raspi3b, and a host of others.
+Otherwise work is focussing on being able to select different qemu machines, set individual custom quickemu scripts & detailed vm specific configurations.
+This should offer not only a range of VM specfic fixes; we should also be able to achieve on the fly switching from x86 to, for example aarch64 raspi3b, and a host of others.

 ## why 'X'